ydamni/cloud-is-free/projects/project-1/part-8/README.md

 #### AWS Certificate Manager:
 No invoice since the creation of our SSL certificate is totally free.

-___
+...

-The Free Tier was used at a maximum of 17.97% in fifteen days, we are far below the 50% mark.
+In fifteen days, the Free Tier was used at a maximum of 17.97%.
+We are far below the 50% mark.

 #### In one month, the Free Tier threshold will never be exceeded.
 We can conclude that the project is clearly feasible with an annual budget of less than $20.